 (1)

-where 𝜇obs and 𝜇sim are mean of reference and simulated flows, respectively; and CVobs are CVsim coefficient of variation of reference and simulated flows, respectively; and r is correlation coefficient of reference and simulated flows.
+where 𝜇obs and 𝜇sim are mean reference and simulated flows, respectively; CVobs arend CVsim are the coefficients of variation of the reference and simulated flows, respectively; and r is the correlation coefficient of reference and simulated flows.

-Model calibration uss the period between 1991 and 2001 which includes the driest and wettest years within 1980-2014 periods.
-In general, each calibration used 100 iterations across the parameter space, which is relatively limited given the dimensionality of the calibration sparames..
+Model calibration uses the period between 1991 and 2001 which includes the driest and wettest years within the 1980-2014 periods.
+In general, each calibration used 100 iterations across the parameter space, which is relatively limited given the dimensionality of the calibration parameter space.